Hofls/useful-info/cookbooks/open-source/open-source.md

 ## Open source

 ##### Develop locally
+* If all you want to do is edit code and run tests, Windows is enough
+    * Linux is must have to build and run code
 * Use IDE on windows, sync files with Linux, run/build/test on Linux
     * Linux is great on server-side, windows is good on client-side
     * Free your local OS from need to install a bunch of software / config tweaks
     * Practically unlimited resources (on the cloud)
     * Possible pitfalls:
         * Use LF instead of CRLF on Windows
             * `git config --global core.autocrlf false`
         * Path shouldn't have spaces or weird characters (e.g. cyrillic)

 ##### Develop locally.
 Host-Guest
 * Disclaimer: this method has limitations (e.g. no symlinks)